 From here on, the sample gathers the creations of different authors who have worked for the signature, between that there stands out Fulgencio García, author of one of the most emblematic figures of Lladró, Sad harlequin, who defined the lines for which it would think up good part of the creation in the Valencian company and which acquaintance has done to him in the whole world.

-After years of losses and familiar frictions, he thinks about how to recover its world status
+After years of losses and familiar frictions, he thinks about how to recover his world status.

 The main signature of china of the world symbolizes distinction for some and ‘kitsch‘ for others

-The secret of its survival, the promise that three Valencian brothers did to their mother.
+The secret of the survival, the promise that three Valencian brothers did to their mother.

 But on the splendor he always planned the threat of the brotherly break.
 Like symptom, in the center of the City of the China, which occupies approximately 100.000 square meters in Tavernes Blanques, there is a sculpture with three columns and three effigies that initiated this lineage.
 And an eloquent inscription: “Your union is our future.
 The workpeople”.